ange-nguetsop/Image-Segmentation-Using-findContours/README.md

 Here you can see how to solve this problem with the watershed method: [https://github.com/ange-nguetsop/ImageSegmentation001] But you can already see the result here:
 ![Alt Watershed](https://github.com/ange-nguetsop/ObjectTrackingWithFindContours/blob/master/Watershed.png)
-### Application Areas and Utility
-#### Food Industry
-- **Sorting and Quality**: Used for automatic sorting of fruits and vegetables based on their color, which often indicates their ripeness or quality.
-- **Process Automation**: Integration into production lines for the automation of harvesting, packaging, and quality control.

-#### Surveillance and Security
-- **Detection of Specific Objects**: Identification and tracking of objects or clothing of a specific color in monitored areas for security reasons.

-#### Commerce and Marketing
-- **Interactive Display**: Used in interactive applications where users can select objects by color to receive information or special offers.

-#### Research and Education
-- **Educational Tool**: Used as a teaching tool to demonstrate the principles of computer vision and image processing.

 ### Possibilities for Improvement
 - **Automation of HSV Value Determination**: Development of an algorithm to automatically adjust HSV values based on the object (fruit or vegetable) to be detected and isolated.